10kaoru12/10kaoru12/README.md

 - Joined a part-time job at NN Life Insurance Company, Ltd.
 - Resigned IT hero Co.,Ltd CEO and representative director.
 - Leaved part-time job at Research Institute for Computational Science Co, Ltd.

+## 2020
+- Joined a intern at Money Forward  Co., Ltd.
+- Joined a intern at Rakuten Group, Inc.
+- Joined a intern at BrainPad Inc.
+- Joined a intern at DMM.com LLC.
+- Joined a intern at mixi, Inc.

+## 2021

 # Activity
 ## 2015